stevelagarto/circularPrimes/README.md

 npm run serve - to serve ./dist npm t - to run tests with Mocha.

-Stack: Vanilla JS, Webpack, Mocha and Chai.
+Stack: Vanilla JS, Webpack, Typescript, Mocha and Chai.

 By Steven Becker Santos.